 Protecting Your Paycheck in a Volatile Energy Market

-Why energy prices are still rising, and how you can protect yourself from paying too much
+Are energy prices going up?
+How you can protect yourself from paying too much

-There are a lot of forces at play in the energy market that are likely going to drive up your home’s energy costs for the
+So what forces are at play in the energy market that are still driving up your home’s energy costs?

 Let’s start with inflation.
 Annual inflation is up 7.5 percent, which is the highest it has been since 1982.
 When inflation rises, your dollar buys less, which is another way of saying things are more expensive.
 Consumer demand for limited goods post- pandemic is a driver, as well.
 Simply put, when people buy more, a shortage in goods drives up price.
 It’s all about the supply chain.

 On top of that, a large portion of what’s driving inflation and rising energy costs is travel price inflation, or “re-inflation after a pandemic depression,” according to Skift.com.
 TSA checkpoint travel numbers suggest that air travel is up 196% compared to 2020, and domestic travel by car has increased, too, despite higher gas prices.
 In fact, the car rental segment propelled travel inflation more than any other category, with an 87% increase.
 Year over year, energy prices have risen a whopping 46.5% overall, and this year will add to that price hike significantly.